zentuit/unity3d-store/README.md

 The 'Events' class is where all event go through.
 To handle various events, just add your specific behaviour to the delegates in the Events class.

-For example, if you want to 'listen' to a MerketPurchase event:
+For example, if you want to 'listen' to a MarketPurchase event:

 ```cs
 Events.OnMarketPurchase += onMarketPurchase;